 SEC.
 4.06 METHODOLOGY USED FOR THE PROJECT (SUBMITTAL FORM D)

-Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work.
+Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate specifically how the methodology will serve to accomplish the objectives, and ability to meet the state's project schedule.